nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The indexes **must not be duplicated**.
 For example, `delete 3 3` will not work.
 </div>

-### Importing timetable : `import`
+### Importing your timetable : `import`

 Format: `import url/YOUR_NUSMODS_URL`

-You can import your NUSMods timetable data into your task list by providing the URL to your NUSMods timetable share link.
+You can import your NUSMods timetable data into ProductiveNUS by providing the URL to your NUSMods timetable share link.
+Imported lesson information can be found in the `Upcoming tasks` list as shown.

+DIAGRAM

 Follow these steps and try importing your timetable:

 1) At your NUSMods timetable website, click on the "Share/Sync" button to obtain your timetable share link URL.